 Raghu Raj

-Raj is an internationally recognised expert in drug delivery and pharmaceutics, with over 20+ years of R&D experience.
-His research focuses on the design and development of innovative long-acting drug delivery systems, with a particular interest in reducing the burden of frequent intravitreal injections for chronic retinal diseases such as age-related macular degeneration and diabetic macular edema, which is exactly what this conference aims to explore.
-He leads The GODDs Lab (Great Ocular Drug Delivery Science Lab), one of the foremost ocular drug delivery research groups globally.
-Professor Thakur is also the Founder and Chief Technology Officer of Re-Vana Therapeutics, a Queen’s University spinout company pioneering long-acting ocular drug delivery technologies.
-Under his scientific leadership, Re-Vana has raised significant funding and recently entered a landmark strategic collaboration with Boehringer Ingelheim valued at over $1 billion in potential milestones, to co-develop sustained-release therapies targeting chronic retinal diseases.
+Raj Thakur is an internationally recognised expert in drug delivery and pharmaceutics with 20+ years of R&D experience.
+His work focuses on the design and development of innovative long-acting drug delivery systems, particularly those that reduce the burden of frequent intravitreal injections for chronic retinal diseases such as age-related macular degeneration and diabetic macular edema.
+He leads the GODDs Lab (Global Ocular Drug Delivery Science Lab) at Queen’s University Belfast, one of the foremost groups worldwide in ocular drug delivery.
+Professor Thakur is the Founder (and former CTO/CSO) of Re-Vana Therapeutics, a QUB spin-out pioneering long-acting ocular delivery technologies.
+He invented the EyeLief® and OcuLief® platform technologies.
+Re-Vana has raised significant funding and entered a landmark strategic collaboration with Boehringer Ingelheim, valued at over $1 billion in potential milestones, to co-develop sustained-release therapies for chronic retinal diseases.

 Seminars